-Major operational viz. system or human, failures and financial losses incurred by the bank due to such failures during the reporting period.
+a) Major operational viz. system or human, failures and financial losses incurred by the bank due to such failures during the reporting period.

-There have been no financial losses arising due to system or human failures incurred by the Branch during the reporting period.
-1 potential loss event was recorded in the DB EM App (Event Management Application) during this period.
+There have been no operational viz. system or human, failures and financial losses incurred by the Branch due to such failures during the reporting period.
+NIL events were recorded in the DB EM App (Event Management Application) during this period.